MURRAY & GUARI

 CALL US AT: (561) 366-9099

-The Law Firm Murray & Guari Sponsor 25th Annual Legal Aid Society’s Pro Bono Night Fundraiser
+The Law Firm Murray & Guari Sponsor Legal Aid Society’s 11th Annual Cup of Justice Golf Classic

 Watch our client as she speaks out to warn other parents of the dangers that lurk on your child's playground.